Be part of a vibrant community of new talent striving to achieve success.

 Lisya has worked with One World Media in various capacities since 2013.
 She is currently responsible for One World Media programmes for nurturing new talent, including the Fellowship, Global Short Docs Forum, and the training workshops.

-Lisya is a producer and project manager, working on film and event production for over ten years.
+Lisya is a producer and project manager, working on film and event production for over fourteen years.
 She has worked with the Rory Peck Trust, Barbican Centre, Open City Documentary Festival, and DocumentarIst Istanbul Documentary Days, among others, managing a range of film, event and training programmes.
-She also has experience in video production, and her latest short films are touring festivals worldwide.
-She has an MA in Film Studies, and a background in Political Science.
+She has experience in video production, as well as an MA in Film Studies, and a background in Political Science.

 Saleh’s role at the DEC is to provide strategic leadership and management to ensure that the charity is run to UK legal and best practice standards.
 He is responsible for reporting to the Board of Trustees and enacting their decisions – while also representing the DEC with major partners, at key events and meetings.